 So, what are the implications of content shock?

 Content shock also affects your existing popularity.
-Let’s say you created a great product or created a killer webinar, but a few weeks after its release, thousands of others have produced similar content- some better, some mediocre, and some of low-quality.
+Let’s say you created a great product or created a killer webinar, but a few weeks after its release, thousands of others have produced similar content- some better, some mediocre, and some low-quality.
 This will affect your content’s engagement, and soon people will lose interest in reading the same type of content in different forms.
 The majority of the content on the web today is of mediocre quality, with even the most popular websites and brands carrying poorly produced content.

 - You’ll have a hard time creating enough fresh content to stay relevant.